eliskasieglova/SvalbardSurges/README.md

 These variables define the amount and type of data that will be downloaded and used for the classification of surges in Svalbard.

+## Notes
+Download using icepyx often crashes due to timeout of request.
+The solution is to either keep trying until the download is successful, or make the amount of data for download smaller, for example download each year separately.

 ## Detailed project description